Last Updated on September 28, 2020 by Facundo

 Digital preamps take the analog signal and convert it to a digital signal, adding their own sonic flavor in the processing before the signal is sent to the DAW.

-These preamps are useful because they allow you to bypass the Audio Interface’s built-in audio conversion which tends to be inferior.
+These preamps are useful because they allow you to bypass the Audio Interface’s built-in audio conversion which tends to be inferior (usually, although in most cases it’s not a problem).

-These are all Microphone specific preamps, but there are also Instrument specific ones which are designed to optimize the tone of a specific instrument, such as Bass Guitar, Electric Guitar, etc.
+These are all Microphone specific preamps, but there are also Instrument specific ones available that are designed to optimize the tone of a specific instrument, such as Bass Guitar, Electric Guitar, etc.

-How to use the Preamp and Audio Interface together
+How to Connect the Preamp to an Audio Interface?

 I already mentioned this earlier in the post, but I’ll give you a better explanation on how and why to do it.

-When using an external preamp, you don’t want to send that signal into the preamp of you Audio Interface since it will affect it.
+When using an external preamp, you don’t want to send that signal into the preamp of you Audio Interface since it kind of defeats the purpose of using a dedicated one in the first place.

 So, what should you do instead?…